MaastrichtU-CDS/v6-kmeans-py/README.md

 ## Input data

 The data nodes should hold a `csv` with variables following the same common data model.
-For now, the algorithm can handle only numerical variables.
+We split the [iris dataset](https://archive.ics.uci.edu/dataset/53/iris) and provide as an example to test the code.

 ## Using the algorithm